3D Printing 2014-2025: Technologies, Markets, Players

 "The 3D printing market will be worth $4b by 2025"

 3D printing has received much attention in the press over recent years.
-Hyped as the technology to bring about a 3rd industrial revolution, 3D printing technologies were in fact invented in the late 80s since when they have seen steady, if unspectacular, growth.
+Hyped as the technology to bring about a 3rd industrial revolution, 3D printing technologies were in fact invented in the late 80s.
+Since then they have seen steady, if unspectacular, growth.
 After 2009 however, changes occurred which have seen the fortunes of the 3D printing world take an abrupt turn for the better.
 Manufacturers of 3D printers are reporting a surge in demand and markets for 3D printing are growing rapidly across a number of application areas as new materials development open up new opportunities.

 3D printers in fact constitute a raft of technologies, based on a number of different physical mechanisms, the common feature of which is the generation of a 3-dimensional physical object from a digital model.
 The process is additive in nature, as materials are laid down only where needed, and thus results in significantly less materials wastage than traditional manufacturing techniques.
 Each of the technologies is suitable for use with a different range of materials, which in turn defines the suitable applications of the printer.